apostille apostille

 Required Documents

 To secure an apostille, provide specific documents.
-These include the original public document, such as birth certificates or court orders.
+These include the original public documents, such as birth certificates or court orders.
 Include a certified translation if required, as some countries demand it for documents not in their language.
 Supply a completed apostille request form, available from the competent authority.
 Proof of identity or authorization may be necessary, particularly if a representative handles the process.

 Apostille vs. Authentication